In this campaign to save lives through cancer screening, it is important to realise the significance of monitoring cancer signs and symptoms.

 Blood and urine tests to detect abnormal proteins produced by myeloma cells.
 Examination of bone marrow aspirated by a long needle.

-Loss of appetite Upset stomach Mental fogginess or confusion Fatigue
+Upset stomach Mental fogginess or confusion Fatigue

 Frequent infections Weakness or numbness in legs and arms